Our Board of Directors

 Neal Carley is the General Manager of Parks, Planning and Environment for Metro Vancouver.
 He is a strong advocate of making walking safe and comfortable for all users.

-Neal Carley has said he hates walking when it is boring.
-As a Professional Engineer Neal volunteers with several organizations and promotes best environmental practices and walkable urban design.
-He is currently the General Manager for Metro Vancouver in charge of Parks and Environment.
-He also was on the steering committee that brought the international Walk21 Conference to Vancouver.
-Rather diplomatically, Neal’s favourite walk is on any of the trails in Metro Vancouver’s 23 regional parks.
+Neal Carley says he hates walking when it is boring.
+He previously was the General Manager for Metro Vancouver in charge of Parks and Environment.
+He was on the steering committee that brought the international Walk21 Conference to Vancouver.
+Rather diplomatically, Neal’s favourite walk is on any of the trails in Metro Vancouver’s parks.

 .